VUEngine/vuengine.github.io/documentation/user-guide/game-levels.md

     Actor::spawnChildActor(this->leaderPunk, &positionedActor);
 ```

-Just as Actors are not instantiated directly, but through the shown methods, they cannot be destroyed directly either.
+Just as `Actor`s are not instantiated directly, but through the shown methods, they cannot be destroyed directly either.
 Instead, a special method that is safe has to be used:

 ```cpp
     if(NULL != childPunk)